Exploit-Experts/RickAndMorty-Spring-CRUD/README.md

 </br>

+## Contributing

+<p>We welcome contributions from the open-source community.
+If you have any ideas, bug fixes, or feature requests, feel free to submit a pull request.</p>

+</br>

-## 🚧 Roadmap
+## Roadmap
 - [ ] Implement the remaining endpoints.
-- [ ] Implement the remaining CRUD operations.
+- [ ] Implement the remaining users and favorites operations.
 - [ ] Implement the remaining features.
-- [ ] Implement the remaining tests.

-</br>

-## 🤝 Contributing

-<p>We welcome contributions from the open-source community.
-If you have any ideas, bug fixes, or feature requests, feel free to submit a pull request.</p>

 </br>